Bamako: History

 On 22 March 1991, a large-scale protest march in central Bamako was violently suppressed, with estimates of those killed reaching 300.
 Four days later, a military coup deposed Traoré.
 The Comité de Transition pour le Salut du Peuple was set up, headed by General Amadou Toumani Touré.
 Alpha Oumar Konari officially became president on 26 April 1992.

+Bamako had been the target of numerous jihadist terrorist attacks during the Islamist insurgency in the Sahel.
 On 20 November 2015, two gunmen took 170 people hostage in the Radisson Blu hotel.
-Twenty-one people‚ including three Chinese businessmen were killed in the Bamako hotel attack along with the two gunmen during the seven-hour siege.
+Twenty-one people were killed along with the two gunmen during the seven-hour siege.
+In a series of attacks on 17 September 2024, a group of gunmen from Jama'at Nasr al-Islam wal-Muslimin (JNIM), an al-Qaeda affiliate, attacked a military training school, killing many gendarme and trainees, and set aircraft ablaze at the international airport.
+At least 77 people were killed.
+This was the first jihadist attack on Bamako since 2016.
+JNIM is a successor to some of the organizations responsible for the 2015 attack.
+The 2024 attack was downplayed by the Malian military junta (led by Assimi Goïta), which seized control over the country in a 2021 coup d'état.

 Geography

 Bamako is situated on the Niger River floodplain, which hampers development along the riverfront and the Niger's tributaries.
 Bamako is relatively flat, except to the immediate north where an escarpment is found, being what remains of an extinct volcano.
 The Presidential Palace and main hospital are located here.

 Originally, the city developed on the northern side of the river, but as it grew, bridges were developed to connect the north with the south.
 The first of these was the Pont des Martyrs (2-lane with two pedestrian sections) and the King Fahd Bridge (four-lane with two motorcycle and two pedestrian sections).
 Additionally, a seasonal causeway between the eastern neighborhoods of Sotuba and Misabugu was inherited from colonial times (alternated traffic on one lane with five crossing sections).
 The Sotuba Causeway (Chaussée submersible de Sotuba in French, and Babilikoroni in Bamanankan) is typically under water from July to January.
 A third bridge (1.4 km long, 24 m wide, four-lane with two motorcycle and two pedestrian sections) is being built at the same location to reduce downtown congestion, notably by trucks.